 Your support network should also include your school’s professors and advisors.
 Be sure to ask for their help if you feel bogged down with an assignment, need to adjust your course schedule, or have any questions about your online learning experience.
 Rather than floundering in a course, make use of the tutoring services that most schools offer.
 Certainly, don’t forget the support you can get from your fellow students through discussion boards, social media, and even study groups.

 Balance isn’t needed only in your environment and schedule.
 To manage college workloads with everything else going on in your life, it’s also extremely important to stay focused.
-That means when you’re with your family, you are totally present.
+That means when you’re with your family, you are present.
 While at work, you are focused on the job at hand.
 When you are studying, your mind isn’t wandering to an unfinished project at work.
 It’s easy to derail a study session when you are distracted.
 Unless you’re using your phone to complete or upload an assignment, you can help yourself in this area by putting your phone in another room so you can’t check texts, emails, or phone calls.
 You might also make a checklist for each session to help you focus on immediate tasks and check them off as you complete them.

 Above all else, you should make a conscious effort to practice self-care.
 Putting your nose to the grindstone with no time built in for rest and recreation will undoubtedly lead to burnout.
 To ensure success in college, consider adding non-negotiable time slots to your calendar that give you a chance to do things you enjoy.
 These can be a combination of shorter weekly breaks and longer weekend or bi-weekly breaks.
 Take in a movie, go out to dinner, go fishing – whatever calms your mind and spirit.
 Even a cup of tea in the middle of a session can break up the intensity of your college workloads, and there is no substitute for a good night’s sleep!

-While you will no doubt have to burn the midnight oil on occasion to complete your online degree program, it is possible to achieve work-life balance by budgeting your time, putting a support system in place, staying focused, and taking care for yourself.
+While you will no doubt have to burn the midnight oil on occasion to complete your online degree program, it is possible to achieve work-life balance by budgeting your time, putting a support system in place, staying focused, and taking care of yourself.
 When you finally have your diploma in hand, your friends, family, and co-workers will stand back in amazement at how you kept all those plates spinning!

-Read more about the wide variety of online degree programs offered by Ottawa University to help you further your career.
+Read more about the wide variety of accelerated online degree programs offered by Ottawa University to help you further your career.
 If you like to know more about Ottawa University’s online degree programs, contact OU today!